Business Administration (MBAA)

 MBAA 653 International Finance 3 Credits (3,0)

 This course introduces the student to the role of international financial considerations in the development of corporate financial policy.
-The course studies and analyzes the international financial market, exchange rate behavior, exchange rate risk management, long-term asset and liability management, and short-term asset and liability management.
-Specific topics, such as, financing international trade, forecasting exchange rates, hedging techniques, international financial markets, long-term debt financing, country risk analysis, and multinational budgeting will be addressed
+The course will examine the international financial management environment with an emphasis on exchange rate behavior, risk management, and asset management from a global perspective.

 Prerequisites: MBAA 518.